E001

 Possible Causes

-Emergency stop button engaged, Emergency stop circuit wiring open, Fault relay latched on Deep Sea / ComAp controller, Defective emergency stop switch
+Emergency stop button engaged, Emergency stop circuit wiring open, Fault relay latched on the Deep Sea / ComAp controller, Defective emergency stop switch

 How to Fix / Troubleshooting

-Safety first: Ensure the generator is isolated from load and the automatic transfer switch (ATS) is in OFF or MANUAL BYPASS as per site procedures.
+Safety first: Ensure the generator is isolated from the load and the automatic transfer switch (ATS) is in OFF or MANUAL BYPASS as per site procedures.
 Remove all start signals before working on the set.

 - Check emergency stop button: Locate the red emergency stop (E‑STOP) on the generator enclosure or remote panel.
 Turn or pull to reset.
 Confirm the button mechanically releases.

 - Inspect E‑STOP circuit: With power off to the control circuit, open the control panel and trace the E‑STOP wiring from the button to the controller terminals (e.g., Deep Sea DSE7320, ComAp InteliLite).
-Look for loose terminals, broken conductors, or corrosion on terminals labeled E-STOP, REMOTE STOP, or NC STOP LOOP.
+Look for loose terminals, broken conductors, or corrosion on terminals labeled E-STOP, REMOTE STOP or NC STOP LOOP.

 - Reset latched fault: After correcting the issue, press RESET on the controller and attempt a manual start.
 Observe if E001 clears.